heathsc/gemBS/README.md

 Installation
 ------------

-1) Before starting the installation of gemBS, you should check if your system has the GSL library already installed.
+1) Before starting the installation of gemBS, please check if your system has the GSL library already installed.

 If your system does not have GSL library then you can download it from [GSL](https://www.gnu.org/software/gsl/) and follow the installation steps.

-Once GSL is already available on your system then you can compile and install gemBS.
+Once GSL is already available on your system then you can compile and install ``GEM``BS.

 2) Change GSL library paths.
 In order to compile bscall you must specify the GSL headers and library directories.
    To do that, edit file ./tools/bs_call/Gsl.mk file with the proper paths.
 Just modify two lines starting with GSL_LIB and GSL_INC.